Scott3142/python-programming/codelabs/part-6.md

 The program's output is:

-Megafobia, minimum height requirement: 140, visitors: 0
-riding:
+Negative

-Matt is allowed on the ride
-Ada is not allowed on the ride
-Megafobia, minimum height requirement: 140, visitors: 1
+: Megafobia, minimum height requirement: 140, visitors: 0 <br> riding: <br><br> Matt is allowed on the ride <br> Ada is not allowed on the ride <br> Megafobia, minimum height requirement: 140, visitors: 1 <br> riding: <br> Matt
-riding:
-Matt

 Even though there is no one on the ride, the string `riding:` is on the print output.
 Let's modify the `__str__` method so that if there is no one on the ride, the string returned by the method informs of it.